AstraeaBio/astraea-ops/README.md

    - Logs attached
    - Root cause identified (even if partial)
    - KB entry created or updated.
-3. **Every week in your team sync:**
+3. **Every week in team sync:**
-   - You review: “What did we add to the KB this week?”
+   - We will review: “What did we add to the KB this week?”
    - If the answer is “nothing”, that means:
      - Either nothing broke (unlikely), or
-     - People aren’t documenting (much more likely) → call it out.
+     - People aren’t documenting (much more likely) → lets make sure we are contributing and updating as needed.